What is a Pressure Transducer?

 - Environment: The environment where the transducers operate should also be closely examined.
 Factors such as humidity, temperature, and dust should consider when selecting the type of equipment.

-Based on these variables, they will be able to select the pressure transducer.
+Based on these variables, they will be able to select the transducer sensor.
 The most common are strain gauge, capacitance pressure transducers, pressure potentiometric.
 At Controltech Middle East, you will find a wide variety of equipment.
 Those will adapt to various industrial needs, with the best quality-price ratio.

 Strain Gauge pressure transducer